eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 ### Persisting entities

 No action needs to be taken for the CosmosDB store as it is already document-based and persisting another field should be seamless.
-For the Postgres implementations the `createAt` and `lastUpdateTimestamp` fields should be of type `BIGINT` , for example (`TransferProcess`):
+For the Postgres implementations the `createAt` and `updatedAt` fields should be of type `BIGINT` , for example (`TransferProcess`):

 ```postgresql